 What does your farm name mean to you?
 How did you choose this name?

 Where is your farm located?
 How many miles do you travel to reach Common Ground?
-How many people work on the farm?

 What do you produce/grow/raise?
 What is your signature product?

 We make a variety of home and body care products using herbs and floral infusions grown here, as well as honey and beeswax from our hardworking bee colonies.
 We also have our goat family who provide fresh goat milk for our signature goats milk soaps.